setstatic/setstatic.github.io/about.md

 I’ve been making stuff for a long while now.
 Wearer of many hats: Animator, Designer, Developer, Artist, Musician, Producer.

-Off Center is a repository for various personal and professional projects, an attempt to document the multitude of work produced over the years.
+Oft Center is a repository for various personal and professional projects, an attempt to document the multitude of work produced over the years.

 A few external links:
 - [instagram](https://www.instagram.com/setstatic/)